tmo17/WannaDance/README.md

 * Week 15: Final product ready for demo and has been tested with users

+# Fall back plan
+* Make a musical instrument using different tiles that play different sounds

 # Verplank Diagram of the System:
 ![IMG_0486](https://user-images.githubusercontent.com/46539140/206017602-06789347-c7ac-4244-a381-73c01a4b4129.jpg)